thalessarubbi/Proffy/README.md

     <h5 style="margin-top: 0;">(for now)</h5>
 </div>

-<p align="center">Proffy is a project developed at the NLW(next level week) 2 program of Rocketseat company using Node.js, React and React Native.</p>
+<p align="center">Proffy is a project developed at the NLW(next level week) 2 program of Rocketseat company using Node.js, React, and React Native.</p>

 <p align="center">
  <a href="#-goal">Goal</a> •